-Fiscal Year 2005-06 Budget.
-The District's 2005-06 Adopted Final Budget, which was adopted on August 30, 2005, totals \$13.2 billion, including all funds, such as the Building Fund (where general obligation bond proceeds are deposited), the District's General Fund, Health and Welfare Benefits Fund, the Adult Education Fund, and numerous other funds.
+The District's 2005-06 Final Budget, which was adopted on August 30, 2005, totals \$13.2 billion, which includes all funds, including bond proceeds, the District's General Fund and Health and Welfare Benefits Fund.
 Of this amount, the General Fund, Regular Program, which reflects funding for the District's basic instructional programs, totals \$5.71 billion.
-The District anticipates that \$5.32 billion of this amount will be expended in Fiscal Year 2005-06, with \$334.5 million projected to carry forward into Fiscal Year 2006-07.
+The District anticipates that \$5.32 billion of this amount will be expended in Fiscal Year 2005-06, with \$390 million projected to carry forward into Fiscal Year 2006-07.
 General Fund categorical programs add another \$1.372 billion in projected Fiscal Year 2005-06 revenues and expenditures.

-The Fiscal Year 2005-06 State Budget provides a 4.23% COLA, which results in an increase in District revenue limit income of approximately \$145.5 million.
-It also decreased the base revenue limit deficit factor from 2.143% in Fiscal Year 2004-05 to 0.892% in Fiscal Year 2005-06, thereby increasing the percentage of the revenue limit entitlement that the District will receive.
+The Fiscal Year 2005-06 State Budget provides 4.23% COLA, which results in an increase in District revenue limit income of approximately \$145.5 million.
+It also decreased the base revenue limit deficit factor from 2.143% in Fiscal Year 2004-05 to 0.892% in Fiscal Year 2005-06, increasing the percentage of the revenue limit entitlement that the District will receive.

 Much of the new K-12 education funding in the Fiscal Year 2005-06 State Budget was provided in the form of categorical funding for such diverse purposes as expansion of the class-size reduction effort, supplemental instruction for students at risk of failing the high school exit exam, career technical education for grades 7-8, expanding support for beginning teachers, and healthier school breakfasts.
-The District's 2005-06 Adopted Final Budget, which is based on the adopted Fiscal Year 2005-06 State Budget, reflects the categorical programs incorporated in the State budget and includes both revenue and expenditure projections for these programs.
+The District's Final Budget, which is based on the adopted Fiscal Year 2005-06 State Budget, reflects the categorical programs incorporated in the State budget and includes both revenue and expenditure projections for these programs.